Handvask/handvask/README.md

 docker compose up
 ```

-5. Running the backend in the cloud is already done, so you don't have to do anything.
-If you would like to Integrate a new version and deploy it, all you will have to do is make a change and push it to the GitHub main branch.
-GitHub workflow will then integrate and then deploy the new version to the cloud.
+5. The backend should be running in the cloud at all times, with changes pushed to the GitHub main branch automatically being integrated and deployed through a GitHub workflow.

 ## Starting the frontend

 The frontend is a [React](https://reactjs.org/) and [Next](https://nextjs.org/) application.
-To start it, run:

-Go to the directory `/handvask_frontend` and run:
+To start it, go to the directory `/handvask_frontend` and run:

 ```bash
 npm install